Jumio/mobile-sdk-ios/docs/known_issues.md

 <false/>
 ```

-## App Crashes After 3.8.0 Update
+## App Crashes after 3.8.0 Update
 After updating to 3.8.0 the app crashes without warning or the following error message is displayed:

 _dyld: Symbol not found: _$s8SocketIO0A11ClientEventO10disconnectyA2CmFWC_
 _Referenced from: /Users/.../Frameworks/iProov.framework/iProov